daryll-ko/sn-p-test-cases/README.md

 ## Downloading test cases

-You can download all existing test cases by clicking the green `<> Code` button and downloading the repo as a ZIP archive:
+You can download all existing test cases by visiting the `Releases` section and downloading the `{date}-sn-p-test-cases.zip` archive attached to the latest release.

 <img src="assets/downloading_test_cases.png" />